DEFRA/sroc-service-team/releasing/tcm/sign_off.md

 git push origin v3.1.0
 ```

 **Do not** create the release in GitHub at this time.
-We record the release in GitHub *after* the app is shipped to production.
+We record the release in GitHub _after_ the app is shipped to production.

-### Update the CHANGELOG
+## Update the CHANGELOG

 We use [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) to generate our CHANGELOGs.
-The following assumes you have the gem installed (it can be run [using Docker](https://github.com/github-changelog-generator/github-changelog-generator#running-with-docker)).
+The following assumes you have the gem installed (it can also be run [using Docker](https://github.com/github-changelog-generator/github-changelog-generator#running-with-docker)).

 From the root of the project run this